ibm-build-lab/cp4d-install/3.5/SSO_README.md

     echo "https://$cpdhost/auth/login/sso/callback"
     ```

-* Define a Service Provider entity id - this is also referred to as the **issuer** in the CPD documentation.
+* Define a Service Provider entity id - this is also referred to as the **issuer** in the CP4D documentation.
 If unset, it will default to `ibm_privatecloud`.
 In this example the Service Provider entity id will be `cp4d-partner-roks`.

     If you will use userids with no special formatting (e.g. not an email address with a `@` in the middle of the string), select the Name ID format to be **Unspecified**.
 If you will use userids in an email address format, change the format to **EmailAddress**.
 You can leave the Application username as the default as an **additional attribute** will be added in the configuration to return the user identifier in the SAML assertion.
-The value selected here will determine the value used in configuring CPD.
-If using **Unspecified** the CPD `identifierFormat` should be: `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified` and when using **EmailAddress** the `identifierFormat` should be `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`.
+The value selected here will determine the value used in configuring CP4D.
+If using **Unspecified** the CP4D `identifierFormat` should be: `urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified` and when using **EmailAddress** the `identifierFormat` should be `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`.

-* Add an additional attribute needs to be added to specify the user identity.
+* An additional attribute needs to be added to specify the user identity.
 Presently the `nameID` property in the Okta SAML assertion is not parsed, requiring this additional attribute.
 In the **Attribute Statements (optional)** section add an attribute with label `username`, and specify the preferred format.
 For the value, select either `user.email` if the email is to be used, or if a simple string like the left-hand-side of the Okta login should be used, type in an expression like: `String.substringBefore(user.login, "@")`

     ![custom attribute](./images/saml_additional_attribute.png)